kendryte/kendryte-doc-freertos-programming-guide/en/STDIO.md

-# 标准 IO
+# Standard IO

 ## Overview

-标准 IO 模块是访问外设的基本接口。
+The standard IO module is the basic interface for accessing peripherals.

 ## Features

-标准 IO 模块具有以下功能：
+The standard IO module has the following features:

-- 根据路径寻找外设
+- Find peripherals based on the path
-- 统一的读写和控制接口
+- Unified read and write and control interface

 ## API